yasen-yankov/ios-docs/Listview/selection.md

 # ListView: Selection

-TKListView supports different selection modes and two different gestures to trigger cell selection.
-Those include:
+TKListView supports different selection modes:

 - Single selection
 - Multiple selection

+The end-user can use different gestures to trigger cell selection:

 - Selection on press.
 - Selection on hold (long press).

-Additionaly TKListView provides a few methods to programatically control selection state as well as delegate methods to react to user interactions related to selection.
+Additionaly, TKListView provides a few methods to programmatically control the selection state as well as delegate methods to react to user interactions related to selection.

-This article describes the selection API of TKListView in details.
+This article describes the selection API of TKListView in detail.

-The <code>allowsMultipleSelection</code> property of <code>TKListView</code> allows defines whether the user is allowed to select multiple items at the same time.
-It also affects the default appearance of selected items.
+The <code>allowsMultipleSelection</code> property of <code>TKListView</code> defines whether the user is allowed to select multiple items at the same time.
+It also affects the default appearance of the selected items.

 ## Single seletion mode ##